+Not-for-Profit Accounting

-Not-for-Profit Accounting(2 cr. hrs.)Accounting for not-for-profit organizations and state andlocal governments.
-Prerequisite: ACC 111 with a grade ofC- or better.
+Accounting for not-for-profit organizations and state and local governments.
+Prerequisite: ACC 111 with a grade of C- or better.

 ACC 431 Auditing

 Study of the role of the external auditor in the financial markets, the environment in which the auditor operates, audit risk assessment, planning and auditing procedures, audit sampling and audit reports.
 Prerequisites: ACC 312 with a grade of C- or better.